Skip to Main Content

 Founder of the Toronto design studio Mercury Bureau, Krepakevich worked as a sculptor for a decade before turning his focus to design while completing his MFA.
 Post-grad, Montreal lighting studio Lambert et Fils snatched up the burgeoning creative.
 There, he often lingered long after work hours to experiment with the discarded metals.
 In no time, Krepakevich was hooked.
 Come 2014, he relocated to Toronto and started producing his own designs, drawing on his experience as a fabricator to blueprint pieces that could be manufactured right in the city.

 Enter Mercury Bureau’s 2016 lighting collection, which included the acid-etched aluminum black pendants that swept the Interior Design Show last year.
-Despite their streamlined aesthetic, Krepakevich wanted to intensify the stark simplicity of his designs, so he’s been channelling his dialogue with metal into a collection of tabletop accessories.
+Despite their streamlined aesthetic, Shane Krepakevich wanted to intensify the stark simplicity of his designs, so he’s been channelling his dialogue with metal into a collection of tabletop accessories.
 His 2016 Prop Dish, an uber-stylized catch-all dish, is an optical illusion of balance and weight.
-The cut and bent brass circle is supported by a barely there foot of the same material.
+The cut and bent brass circle is supported by a barely their foot of the same material.
 Smooth-sanded with a wax finish, the sculptural piece is designed to elegantly patina over time.

 As for his attention to the spherical, Krepakevich acknowledges his particular obsession with circles, noting influences from architect Louis Kahn and sculptor Ellsworth Kelly.
 “I’m drawn to simple geometry, especially when it’s used in an incredibly direct and powerful way.”